yashwatwani/Snackaroo/README.md

-# Snackaroo
+# Snackaroo 🥕

-Snackaroo is a cross-platform Flutter application designed to help users discover, track, and manage their food cravings.
-Whether you're looking for snack inspiration, want to log your favorite treats, or simply explore new food ideas, Snackaroo has you covered!
+Snackaroo is a simple Flutter app that helps users find healthy snack options based on their cravings—like sweet, crunchy, salty, or emotional eating—so they can eat better and avoid overeating.

+## 🧠 Why Snackaroo?

+Everyone gets cravings.
+But not all cravings need to lead to junk food.
+Snackaroo gives you smart snack suggestions that are:

+- Aligned with your craving type (Sweet, Crunchy, Spicy, etc.)
+- Backed by nutritional info and benefits
+- Calorie-aware, so you can snack without guilt

-## Features
+## ✨ Features

-- Browse a curated list of snacks and food items
-- Add your own cravings or favorite snacks
-- Mark snacks as tried or to-try
-- Search and filter snacks by category
+- 🧭 Explore snacks by craving category
-- Cross-platform: works on Web (Chrome), Android, and iOS
+- 🍎 View nutrition facts and health benefits
+- 📉 Avoid overeating with smart tips
+- 🧘 Eat more mindfully, feel better
 ## Getting Started

 ### Prerequisites